-where S = total number of on-effort sightings D = total number of dolphins from on-effort sightings E = total number of units of survey effort SA% = percentage of sea area behaviour was observed.
-Different activities were categorized (i.e. feeding, milling/resting, traveling, socializing) and recorded on sighting datasheets.
+where S = total number of on-effort sightings

+D = total number of dolphins from on-effort sightings

+E = total number of units of survey effort

+SA% = percentage of sea area

+2.3.4.
+Behavioural analysis - When dolphins were sighted during vessel surveys, their behaviour was observed.
+Different activities were categorized (i.e. feeding, socializing, traveling, and milling/resting) and recorded on sighting datasheets.
 This data was then input into a separate database with sighting information, which can be used to determine the distribution of behavioural data with a desktop GIS.
 Distribution of sightings of dolphins engaged in different activities and behaviours would then be plotted on GIS and carefully examined to identify important areas for different activities of the dolphins.